kailash-manasarovar/statement/docs/timeline/2023/august.md

 [![Friendly content](../../content/tweets/august-comms/genial-chats.png)](https://x.com/1FRGVN/status/1693181928399044856)

 - I tweeted a lot of direct comments to the hackers.
-I still do that.
+I still do that; it's now May 2025 and they're still communicating openly with me online and in person in a threatening manner.
+Their membership is far wider now too, and most obvious, as per design.

 [![Direct statement to hackers](../../content/tweets/august-comms/talking-to-the-hackers.png)](https://x.com/1FRGVN/status/1694345689587654949)